Nightapes/go-semantic-release/README.md

 #### CommitFormat

-Set the commit format, at the moment we support ony [angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format), more coming soon.
+Set the commit format, at the moment we support only [angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-format), more coming soon.

 ```yml
 commitFormat: angular